AlphaZTX/fixdif/README.md

 This work may be distributed and/or modified under the conditions of the [LaTeX Project Public License](http://www.latex-project.org/lppl.txt), either version 1.3c of this license or (at your option) any later version.

+## Releases

+See the “Releases” on the right for the latest version.

+You can also download the latest version on [CTAN](https://www.ctan.org/pkg/fixdif).

 ------

 Copyright (C) 2022 by Zhang Tingxuan <alphaztx@163.com>.